Two charged with murder following shooting death in Kings - The Vicksburg Post

 According to VPD Capt.
 Mike Bryant, “several witnesses” interviewed and provided statements at the Vicksburg police station, which led to the two arrests.

-They are scheduled to appear in Vicksburg Municipal Court at 1 p.m., Tuesday, June 15.
+They are scheduled to appear in Vicksburg Municipal Court on Tuesday, where Reed’s bond was set at $2 million and Davis’ bond was set at $2.5 million.

+Vicksburg Police Chief Milton Moore said juveniles having easy access to firearms is a contributing factor in situations such as Monday’s homicide.

+“We here at Vicksburg Police Department are going to continue to try to take guns off the street, as we have been, but these gun owners have to be more responsible with their firearms,” Moore said.
+“These young kids think guns are glorifying.
+We continue to ask the public to please know where their guns are at all times.

 This is a developing story.